 At Randolph Engineering, we never compromise.
-Our commitment to the eyewear industry goes above and beyond the call of duty.
+Our commitment to quality goes above and beyond the call of duty.

 Our solder joints are guaranteed for a lifetime, our lenses are tested for strength with steel ball bearings, and our premium finishes are 5 times the industry standard to offer resilience.